grjd/academic-kickstart/content/talk/example-talk/index.md

 +++

-The unreasonable effectiveness of mathematics, revisited : Big data and neuroscience.
+The unreasonable effectiveness of mathematics, revisited.
+Big data and neuroscience.